-The Global Wine Producers Environmental Sustainability Principles set forth general tenets that promote the idea that the continued health of the wine industry rests entirely on natural resources (e.g., solar energy, appropriate climate, clean water, healthy soils, etc.) that are successfully integrated with sound ecological processes.
+The Global Wine Producers Environmental Sustainability Principles set forth general tenets that promote the idea that the continued health of the wine sector rests entirely on natural resources (e.g., solar energy, appropriate climate, clean water, healthy soils, etc.) that are successfully integrated with sound ecological processes.
 These principles embrace the view that the protection and development of these natural resources within sound sustainable development practices is essential.

 Greenhouse Gas Accounting Protocol